DRted2099/Project-01/README.md

 6. Number of breakdowns of each machine
 7. Reliability of the whole line (series reliability)
 8. Cost comparision of each workstation

+The last section of the script consists of custom functions that generates breakdown time, cycle time and set-uo time of each of the machines